rayct/zet/docs/1083/README.md

 # Chadenfreude

+## Joy derived from the misfortunes of others

 Return to the Convent, by Eduardo Zamacois y Zabala, 1868.
 Is a painting that depicts a group of monks laughing while a lone monk struggles with an ass.